gibahjoe/openapi-generator-dart/openapi-generator-annotations/README.md

 The api sdk will be generated in the folder specified in the annotation.
 See examples for more details

+To use the generated api in your project, import it into your pubspec

 Give a thumbs up if you like this library